-- 1. To give certain preferences in consideration for housing to persons displaced by Agency action or action on behalf of the Agency. - 2.
+- 1. To give certain preferences in consideration for housing to persons displaced by Agency action or action on behalf of the Agency.
+For purposes of these standards under the Residential Certificate of Preference Program, "Agency" refers not only to the Redevelopment Agency of the City and County of San Francisco, but also to the Successor Agency to the Redevelopment Agency of the City and County of San Francisco (commonly known as the Office of Community Investment and Infrastructure or OCII). - 2.
 To give enhanced preferences in consideration for housing opportunities to those persons affected by urban renewal programs in the Western Addition A-2 and Hunters Point (Area A of the Bayview Hunters Point Redevelopment Plan (the "Urban Renewal Project Areas"). - 3.
 To implement, for all project areas, statutory requirements under the Community Redevelopment Law (Health & Safety Code § 33411.3) requiring the Agency to give priority to displaced lowand moderate-income households in Agency-assisted housing and in other housing for low- and moderate-income households. - 4.
 To supplement other rights and benefits that may be available to displaced persons, such as relocation benefits under the Relocation Assistance and Property Acquisition Guidelines, 25 Cal.
 Code of Regulations, Sections 6000 et seq.